kristenlebersole-alt/ai-product-strategy/03-the-margin/cost-curve.md

 **Proposed AI pricing:**
 **Model:** seat-based / usage-based / outcome-based / hybrid

+Pricing Strategy Block, Module 3

+Pricing Strategy
+- Strategy posture: Maximize
+- Pricing model: Seat / Access
+- Unit of work metered: Reports Generated
+- Base fee ($/month): 10000
+- Price per unit: $0
+- Estimated units/user/month: 50
+- Implied revenue/user/month: $10000.00

+Decision Note
+Why this pricing structure fits the buyer and the value delivered: It mimics the pricing position and structure of the original product this will be enhancing.
+Since this product is an Add-On to a current product and does not service all users, mimicking a pricing strategy of the original to start.
+Additional this would be a revenue generating and margin generating analysis for customers driving the value higher.

 ## Stress Tests

 | Scenario | Impact on Margin | Response |